Frozenfire92/Untitled-Website-Engine/README.md

 - `views/` - the html route structure that will have content filled in
   - `views/*/index.html` - an end route the user will visit, often an index of posts
   - `views/*/_content.html` - if there are matching files in `posts/*/` they will use this template
-- `src/` - the source of the website engine
+- `src/` - the typescript source of the website engine

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.